esnible/middleware2017/exercise-3/README.md

 ### Inspecting the services

 Although pods have networking a _service_ is used to give them a DNS name so that other pods can find them, and to optionally expose them to the outside world.
-Select Workloads->Services to see a list of the services offered for the _default_ namespace.
+Select Discovery And Load Balancing->Services to see a list of the services offered for the _default_ namespace.

 ![Web UI Services list](services.png)